-Looking for CAM software?
-Here is a list of the best CAM software for SolidWorks, AutoCAD, and other CAD software on the market right now.
-Plus, we give you all the information to choose the right program for your needs!
+Here is our collection of the best CAM software for SolidWorks, AutoCAD, and other CAD software.
+Plus, how to choose the right program for your needs!

 |BobCAD-CAM||Stand-alone/Plugin||Windows||dxf, dwg, iges, igs, step, stp, acis, sat, x_t, x_b, cad, 3dm, sldprt, stl, prt|